ARMmbed/mbed-access-point/README.md

     make V=s
     ```
 1. The generated image (.img file) is located in the directory ``./bin/brcm2708/``.
 1. Install the image on a Mirco-SD card.
-This [link](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md) provides step by step instructions.
+The [link](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md) provides step by step instructions.
 1. Insert the Mirco-SD card into the Raspberry Pi's Mirco-SD card slot.

-## Prepare the mbed 6LoWPAN Border Router
+## Prepare the mbed Border Router

-### The DAPLink interface
-[The mbed 6LoWPAN Border Router HAT](https://developer.mbed.org/platforms/mbed-6LoWPAN-Border-Router-HAT/) contains a DAPLINK interface that connects to the host computer over USB and provides the following interfaces:

-1. A driver-less HID interface that provides a channel over which the CMSIS-DAP debug protocol runs.
-This enables all the industry-standard toolchains to program and debug the target system.
-1. USB Disk drag and drop programming: DAPLink debug probes appear on the host computer as a USB disk.
-Program files in binary (.bin) and hex (.hex) formats can be copied onto the USB disk using drag and drop, which then programs them on the target system.
-1. USB Serial Port: The DAPLink debug probe also provides a USB serial port that can be bridged through to a TTL UART on the target system.
-The USB Serial port will appear on a Windows machine as a COM port, or on a Linux machine as a /dev/tty interface.

-**Tip:** More information can be found at [DAPLINK](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/advanced/DAP/).

 ### Installing the binary

-___Getting the binary___
+___Generating the binary___

-The Thread Border Router firmware is only avaialbe in binary form to mbed users.
-But, ARM mbed Partners can download the source from [here](https://github.com/ARMmbed/thread-testapp-private).
-The Thread Border Router binary with the default configuration (RF channel = 26 and PAN ID = 0xface) is available [here!](binaries/thread-testapp-private_gff74fb0.bin).
+The instructions to generate the binary for the mbed Border Router is available [here](https://github.com/ARMmbed/nanostack-border-router).
+**Note:** Use the pre-configured json file "configs/Thread_SLIP_Atmel_RF.json" as mbed_app.json to use SLIP protocol for backhaul network.

 ___Installing___

-1. Connect the mbed 6LoWPAN Border Router to a laptop using the Micro-USB cable.
+1. Connect the mbed 6LoWPAN Border Router to a desktop/laptop using a Micro-USB cable.
 1. Ensure that the blue jumper (RESET-EN) is in the **off** position.
 1. Program your binary on the mbed 6LoWPAN Border Router using drag and drop.
 Wait until the red LED stops blinking to ensure that programming is complete.
 1. Attach the mbed 6LoWPAN Border Router to the Raspberry Pi, so that it fits firmly on top of the GPIO headers.